Thursday, April 27, 2023

 Above and below: Green Imperial Pigeon (Ducala aenea)

-Whimbrel (Nemenius phaeopus) - yes, that's a Whimbrel.
+Whimbrel (Nemenius phaeopus) - yes, this is a Whimbrel.
 Eurasian Curlew (N. arguata) is also a winter visitor to the Andamans.

 Pacific Golden Plover (Pluvialis fulva)